almost-real/IDBG/README.md

 ## IDBG
-Allows you to add breakpoints from IDA (from the graph/text view) to WinDbg easily.<br />
+Allows to add breakpoints from IDA (from the graph/text view) to WinDbg easily.<br />

 Since I found the debugger inside IDA confusing(probably because I couldn't use it properly) I decided to write a plugin that allowed me to add breakpoints from the IDA graph view to WinDbg.<br /><br />